TendrilApps/tendrils-cli/README.md

 ### Filtering by Profile
 - Using the `--profiles (-P)` argument
-- Available on all of the actions listed above
 - Only tendrils with one or more matching [profiles](#profiles) will be included
     - Glob patterns are supported
 - Tendrils without any profiles specified will still be included